 By now you’ve started to suspect the truth: writing is work, and dreaming about just being a writer is a whole lot easier.
 Maybe you’re running out of things to do that aren’t writing.
 Perhaps you’ve even found yourself sitting in front of your computer and starting to think of sentences.

 I'm here to help!

-What is the point of dreaming of groupie threesomes, fame, and untold wealth if it’s just going to come with a 60 hour a week price tag and years of struggling in ignominy–if you ever make it at all?
+What is the point of dreaming of groupie threesomes, fame, and untold wealth if it’s just going to come with a 60-hour-a-week price tag and years of struggling in obscurity–if you ever make it at all?
 What is the point of imagining success if you actually have to risk failure to get there?

 If this is your dilemma (and you just don't really actually like the writing itself), never fear, this list is for you!

 Post that thing on Facebook that’ll get you into a huge political debate.
 Your day just got interesting!
 Did a new season of House of Cards just drop on Netflix?
 Can you say binge watch?
 Friends heading out for a night of debauchery that won’t truly be over until the hangover wears off….the day AFTER tomorrow?
 Rock rock on Cheat Commando!
 New video game came out?
 Play it till your eyes bleed.
 Or surely your favorite MMO has some kind of special event going on (or coming up that you need to prepare for).
 Really the possibilities are endless.
 And if you’re thinking of being a writer, you surely have the creativity to come up with even more things that aren’t writing.
 Zero moderation!

 Punchline: most writers do some of these things.
 They’re an easily glamoured lot with an insatiable taste for art and entertainment.
 Almost all have have blown an entire day watching Daredevil or reading the current author they can’t get enough of.
 You can indignantly point to them and rationalize any level of procrastination–even “indefinite.”